Configuration

 Create branches

-Typically, you will want to allow admins or scripts to create new branches under protected prefixes.
-For instance, creating new releases.
+Typically, you’ll want to allow admins or scripts to create new branches under protected prefixes — for example, when creating new releases.

 release: {